 (Update your settings)

-If you are adding a new post or editing content in an existing item, you can make the post sticky by clicking on Publish > Visibility: Public > Edit …
+If you are adding a new post or editing your post content, you can make the post sticky by clicking on Publish > Visibility: Public > Edit …

-Check ‘Stick this post to the front page’, click OK, and remember to update your new settings …
+Select the checkbox next to ‘Stick this post to the front page’ then click OK, and remember to click Update to save your changes when finished …

-Your Table of Posts will show your blog post status as “Sticky” …
+Your Table of Posts will show your post status as “Sticky” …

-(Featured posts get added to the top of the blog posts page while your regular entries get pushed down the page)
+(Sticky posts show at the top of your blog posts page and regular posts are pushed down the page)

-For example, it could have a distinctive label and highlight color …
+For example, your sticky post could have a distinct label and highlight color …

 (Featured posts can stand out from regular posts)

-Here’s the same sticky blog post using another WordPress theme …
+Here’s the same example with another theme installed …

-(Sticky posts can appear differently from other posts)
+(Featured posts can stand out from other posts)

-Your post will now remain sticky until you “unstick” it.
+Your blog post will now remain sticky for as long as you want.

-To unstick a post, go to the Table of Posts and click on the ‘Sticky’ link on the Posts menu to return all post entries assigned a sticky status …
+To unstick a post, return to your Table of Posts and select the ‘Sticky’ link at the top of the post entries to view all post entries that have been assigned the status of sticky …

 Click on Quick Edit …